diving91/Bluetooth-scanner/README.md

 * Link with the controller<br/>
 Define a widget with on & off cmd IDs to control the widget via Jeedom http API<br/>
 When started in configuration mode, the script will ask for the list of BT devices to monitor (via their BT Mac address)<br/>
-For each registered BT devices, the IDs for on & off jeedom cmd will be asked and stored into a BLE.ini file<br/>
+For each registered BT devices, the IDs for on & off Jeedom cmd will be asked and stored into a BLE.ini file<br/>

 * Optionally a log file is generated to keep track of devices entering or leaving the adapter scan range<br/>

-* More information via Jeedom forum (Fench Forum)<br/>
+* More information via Jeedom forum (French Forum)<br/>
 https://www.jeedom.com/forum/viewtopic.php?f=31&t=25492<br/>
 User: diving91<br/>